mattarau/elegant-icons-sass/README.md

   > The icon placement can only be set as 'before' or 'after' which will define it as a `::before` or an `::after` pseudo-element, respectively.

+## Original image files

+The original image files (in SVG and PNG) can be found in the repo's [image folder](https://github.com/mdentinho/elegant-icons-sass/tree/master/images).

 ## Contributing

 1. Fork and Clone.